-Jewish Book Week is a unique nine-day literary festival in London which explores Jewish literature, ideas and culture.
+Jewish Book Week is a unique nine-day literary festival in London, which explores Jewish literature, ideas and culture.

-Jewish Book Week is presented by the Jewish Book Council, a registered charity dedicated to the promotion of reading of books on every aspect of Jewish life and literature.
+Jewish Book Week is presented by the Jewish Book Council, a registered educational charity dedicated to promoting understanding of Jewish life and culture.
 The festival is its major annual initiative.